rayashi/masterchess-api/README.md

 You can find the project of the frontend web application [here](https://github.com/rayashi/masterchess).

-This API live here: https://masterchess-api.herokuapp.com
+This API is live here: https://masterchess-api.herokuapp.com

 ## Endpoints